Syria national badminton team

+The Syrian national badminton team first competed in the 1999 Pan Arab Games.
+The Syrian national badminton team won the men's team and women's team events twice and finished as runners-ups in 2004 and 2007.

 The Syrian junior team competed in the 2011 Asian Junior Badminton Championships mixed team event.
 Former Syrian national player, Aram Mahmoud was the first Syrian-born badminton athlete to play at the Summer Olympics.